atomjump/medimage-export/README.md

 ]
 ```

+Now you can take a photo, by clicking on the 'Upload' icon in any AtomJump Messaging window and follow the instructions to send photos through to your MedImage Server.

 We only recommend you install this software for evaluation / interest levels, and __not in a production environment__, at this stage.
 More careful checks are required around security of the 'temp' folder, and whether a file can be left in there under unusual circumstances.